Yoshikazu Kawaguchi: Early life

-Natural farming
+Kawaguchi's Natural Farming

 The natural farming method of Masanobu Fukuoka uses no fertilizers or chemicals and very little water, allowing crops and weeds to grow freely, requiring a minimum of human intervention.
 Although his work is based on Fukuoka's natural farming principles, Kawaguchi's own methods differ notably from those of Fukuoka.
 The divergence is expected; as the foundation of natural farming is not in a technique, but in a way of approaching nature with awareness and respect.

-Kawaguchi states the core values of natural farming as:
+Kawaguchi stated the core values of natural farming as: